 Year Three Training Opportunities

-Infectious diseases transplant fellowship
+Infectious Diseases Transplant fellowship

 A one-year advanced fellowship offered to a fellow who has successfully completed a two-year Clinical Infectious Diseases Fellowship.
 It is designed to train the fellow in caring for patients with infections who have undergone either a stem cell transplant or a solid organ transplant.
 The fellow rotates both at Henry Ford Hospital and Karmanos Cancer Institute.
 There are five dedicated Transplant ID faculty: Drs.
-R. del Busto, G. Alangaden, and M. Ramesh, of Henry Ford and Drs.
+R. del Busto, G. Alangaden, M. Ramesh, and O. Abreu Lanfranco of Henry Ford and Drs.
 P.H.
 Chandrasekar and S. Revankar of Karmanos/Detroit Medical Center/Wayne State University.

-Infection control and hospital epidemiology fellowship
+Infection Control and Hospital Epidemiology fellowship